AliFaiizan/crypto-backend/README.md

 ## Description

-This is the backend end of metabase
+This is the backend end of mobile application and metabase

 ## Installation